VulcanJS/vulcan-next/README.md

 # git remote add origin <your-own-git-repository-url>
 ```

-#### Update
+#### Update your app to the latest version of Vulcan Next

 **Beware:** Vulcan Next is a boilerplate, the possibility to update automatically is not guaranteed.
 You may
-have to apply the updates by hand, comparing Vulcan Next latest version to your own code.
+have to apply the updates by hand, comparing Vulcan Next latest version to your own code. **Always double-check that the merge didn't break your app!**.

 ```sh
 # Get the latest version of Vulcan Next locally